AI Outreach Automation

 Should I include pricing in my first email or wait for a quote request?

-For commodity trades (drywall, concrete, etc.): ballpark pricing helps (e.g., "$XX/sq ft for similar projects").
-For complex/specialty work: offer free estimate or budgetary number pending full scope review.
-Never lowball in initial email—it damages credibility and sets wrong expectations.
-Focus on capability, availability, and credentials; pricing comes in formal quote after scope clarification.
+For commodity trades (drywall, concrete), a ballpark helps — “$XX/sq ft for similar projects.”
+For complex or specialty work, offer a budgetary number or free estimate pending full scope review.
+Never lowball in the first email; it damages credibility and sets the wrong expectation.
+Lead with capability, availability, and credentials — detailed pricing belongs in the formal quote after scope clarification.

 How do I compete with established subs who have long GC relationships?

-Target their weaknesses: capacity constraints (you're available when they're booked), geographic gaps (you're local to new project areas), specialty capabilities (you handle difficult scopes they don't), or service issues (you're more responsive).
-Position as "backup" or "second source" rather than replacement—GCs maintain sub panels, you're earning 20-40% of volume, not displacing incumbents entirely.
-Prove yourself on smaller projects first, build trust, then compete for larger scopes.
+Target their gaps: capacity constraints (you’re available when they’re booked), geography (you’re local to a new project area), specialty capabilities (you handle difficult scopes they avoid), or responsiveness.
+Position yourself as a reliable second source rather than a replacement — GCs maintain sub panels.
+Prove yourself on smaller projects first, then compete for larger scopes as trust builds.